by Oriel Ross

 pen and ink, circa 1928-1931

-14 in. x 10 in.
-(357 mm x 256 mm)
+14 in. x 10 1/8 in.
+(357 mm x 256 mm) overall

-- Oriel Ross (1907-1994), Actress.
-Sitter in 1 portrait, Artist of 7 portraits.
+- Oriel Ross (1907-1994), Actress and amateur artist.
+Sitter in 1 portrait, Artist or producer of 7 portraits.

-- Oriel Ross (1907-1994), Actress.
-Artist of 7 portraits, Sitter in 1 portrait.
+- Oriel Ross (1907-1994), Actress and amateur artist.
+Artist or producer of 7 portraits, Sitter in 1 portrait.

 In Who's Who in the Theatre, Ross gave her recreation as 'drawing'.
 Many of her sitters were fellow thespians, friends in the theatre world and artists, and her drawings of them seem to be posed in the Green Room waiting to go on, some with a book in hand, some with a glass.
 All are done in a spontaneous, nervous line, a line not unlike that of Jean Cocteau.

 Linked publicationsback to top